MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/WSMan-Remoting-in-PowerShell-Core.md

 ```

 > [!NOTE]
 > The remoting registration script restarts WinRM.
-All existing PSRP sessions are terminate
+All existing PSRP sessions are terminated
 > immediately after the script is run.
 If run during a remote session, the script terminates the
 > connection.